 This is Land for Life's reference information website for planning policy regarding Hall Farm Estate and the Long Walk woodland area in Blaby, Leicestershire UK.
 Last update: 21st December 2017.

-The new Neighbourhood Plan aims to designate the Long Walk area a 'Local Green Space' following overwhelming public support for protecting Blaby's highly valued green asset.
-The 'submission' version of the plan has been examined by an independent Examiner and she has recently published her report.
-The plan has now successfully completed its examination stage and now only one more stage remains, which is the local referendum.
+The new Blaby Neighbourhood Plan designates the Long Walk area a 'Local Green Space' following overwhelming public support for protecting Blaby's highly valued green asset.
+The Plan has now successfully completed its journey and has now come into force.
 To read our latest news update on the progress of the plan please click here.

 Much of the information on this website relates to the first planning application by Gladman Developments on Hall Farm land, i.e. north of Hospital Lane, south of Mill Lane and surrounding the Long Walk woodland.
 This application was refused by the Planning Inspectorate in 2014.
 Information about the second reduced scale application in 2015 (also refused) is given below.